-83. The Act on social and legal protection of children provides the obligations of authorities for social and legal protection applicable to the disclosure of information pertaining to minor children and their family.
+88 In connection with accessibility of audiovisual works to children and juveniles it is necessary to refer to Directive 2007/65/EC of the European Parliament and of the Council of 11 December 2007 amending Council Directive 89/552/EEC on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the pursuit of television broadcasting activities (The Media Services Directive).
+The Directive will be transposed into the Czech legislation by December 2009; in contrast with the children and their family.
 Specifically, particular cases are determined to whom and to what extent, the authority for social and legal protection can provide information on the child or his or her family and who is obliged to provide the required information upon request from the authority for social and legal protection.
-A child who is capable, in view of his or her age and maturity assess the consequences and significance of decisions arising from legal or administrative proceedings to which he or she is a party, or if this is another decision relating to his or her person, will receive from the authority for social and legal protection information on all serious matters relating to his or her person.89
+A child who is capable, in view of his or her age and maturity assess the consequences and significance of decisions arising from legal or administrative proceedings to which he or she is a party, or if this is another decision relating to his or her person, will receive from the authority for social and legal protection on all serious matters relating to his or her person.89